 Changes in the fair value of currency swaps that could not effectively hedge recognised monetary liabilities denominated in foreign currencies are recognised in profit or loss.
-The net fair value of currency swaps used by the Corporation as economic hedges of monetary assets and liabilities in foreign currencies at 31 December 2010 and recognised as net derivative financial assets was \$201 million (2009: \$15 million (liabilities)), comprising assets of \$201 million (2009: nil) and liabilities of nil (2009: \$15 million).
+The net fair value of currency swaps used by the Corporation as economic hedges of monetary assets and liabilities in foreign currencies at 31 December 2011 and recognised as net derivative financial assets was \$218 million (2010: \$201 million (assets)), comprising assets of \$218 million (2010: \$201 million) and liabilities of nil (2010: nil).